Rural American history: 1890s: Crisis and recovery

-Prosperity collapsed nationwide in 1893-1896, with ruinously low prices for all major farm products.
+Prosperity collapsed nationwide in 1893-96, with ruinously low prices for all major farm products.
 Unemployment soared in the cities.
 Banks across the land closed down and bankruptcies wiped out assets.
 Rural America mobilized behind William Jennings Bryan who echoed revivalist religious themes with his powerful denunciation of big business and big banking.
-He called for "free silver", a device to pump cash into the rural economy to raise prices, regardless of its negative impact on urban wages.
-Bryan defeated the urban conservatives in the Democratic Party for the nomination, and also picked up the nomination of the faltering Populist Party based among wheat and cotton farmers.
+He called for "free silver", a device to pump cash into the rural economy to raise prices regardless of its negative impact on urban wages.
+Bryan defeated the urban conservatives in the Democratic Party for the nomination and also picked up the nomination of the faltering Populist Party based among wheat and cotton farmers.
 He was decisively defeated by the urban vote for William McKinley, who promised that the gold standard and high tariffs would restore prosperity.
-In Iowa the incoming Republican governor proclaimed in 1898: "Our industrial and financial skies are brightening [after] the experience of unrest, distrust, doubt, fear, disaster, and much of ruin, through which we have passed."
+In Iowa the incoming Republican Governor L. M. Shaw proclaimed in 1898: "Our industrial and financial skies are brightening [after] the experience of unrest, distrust, doubt, fear, disaster, and much of ruin, through which we have passed."

 An important demographic pattern emerged in the 1890s and was repeated in the 1930s.
 In times of nationwide prosperity there was a steady movement from rural to urban America.
 During economic depressions the flow reversed, as disappointed and unemployed people left the cities and returned to the family farm.

 Communal societies

 Utopian dreamers were active from time to time in American history.
 One goal was to create communal societies with strictly enforced rules that would lead each member to perfection.
 They typically chose rural locales.
-In the early 19th century famous movements included the Oneida Community in upstate New York and Brook Farm in Massachusetts.
-Most collapsed after a year or two but two were long lasting.
-The Shakers began in England and relocated to the U.S. in the 1780s.
-Rejecting marriage, they multiplied by taking in true believers and orphans, and built numerous colonies in the 1820s-1850s.
+Early 19th century movements included the Oneida Community in upstate New York and Brook Farm in Massachusetts.
+Most collapsed after a year or two.
+There was a surprise renewal in the Counterculture of the 1960s.

+The Shakers originated in England and relocated to the United States in the 1780s.
+Because they practiced celibacy, their communities grew primarily through the admission of converts and the adoption of children, including orphans.
+Between the 1780s and 1850s, they established numerous communal settlements.
+The Shakers also developed and adopted agricultural technologies intended to improve farm productivity.
+Among their commercial activities was the production and sale of packaged garden seeds, which were marketed to customer outside their communities and contributed to the development of a wider seed industry.

+In the early 20th century a few urban communes were established.
+Almost all these efforts typically collapsed in a year or two as the members quit.
 Great success came to the Mormons, but unlike the other utopians they built new cities.
 The rural utopians chose rural locales to isolate themselves from traditional society and provide subsistence agriculture.
-The Shakers opened a new dimension: they were highly imaginative inventors of new technology to improve farm productivity.
-They developed a whole new profitable industry: packaged garden seeds.
-These were sold everywhere and enabled anyone to start a backyard garden.
-137 communes were founded from the 1787s to 1860.
-In the early 20th century a few urban communes were established.
-Almost all these efforts typically collapsed in a year or two as the members quit.
-There was a surprise renewal in the Counterculture of the 1960s.